-Deposits: At fiscal year end, the carrying amount of the Authority's deposits (excluding change funds of \$500) was \$180,281 and the bank balance was \$204,346.
-Of the bank balance, \$100,000 was covered by federal depository insurance and \$104,346 was uninsured, but collateralized with securities held by the pledging financial institution's trust department or agent not in the Authority's name.
+Deposits: At fiscal year end, the carrying amount of the Authority's deposits (excluding change funds of \$500) was \$209,853 and the bank balance was \$308,422.
+Of the bank balance, \$100,000 was covered by federal depository insurance and \$208,422 was uninsured, but collateralized with securities held by the pledging financial institution's trust department or agent not in the Authority's name.

-Investments:

-Interest Rate Risk- The Ohio Revised Code generally limits security purchases to those that mature within five years of the settlement date.
+Investments: Interest Rate Risk- The Ohio Revised Code generally limits security purchases to those that mature within five years of the settlement date.
 It is the Authority's policy to evaluate market conditions, interest rate forecasts, and cash flow requirements to consider the term of an investment, with the goal being to buy where relative value exists along the maturity spectrum.

-Credit Risk- The Authority invested in STAR Ohio, with a year ending balance of \$1,039,840.
-This is rated AAA by Moodys.
-STAROhio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
-STAROhio is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
-Investments in STAROhio are valued at STAROhio's share price, which is the price the investment could be sold for on December 31, 2007.
-These investments are not categorized because they are not evidenced by securities that exist in physical or book entry form.
+Credit Risk- The Authority invested in STAR Ohio, with a year ending balance of \$1,122,892.
+This is rated AAA by Moody's.
+STAR Ohio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
+STAR Ohio is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
+Investments in STAR Ohio are valued at STAR Ohio's share price, which is the price the investment could be sold for on December 31, 2008.
+The investment in STAR Ohio is a direct contractual relationship and the investments are not supported by a transferable instrument that evidences ownership or creditorship.

-Concentration of Credit Risk- The Authoritys' investment policy is to be diversified in its holding of investments by avoiding concentrations of specific users.
-During the year, the Authoritys' investments were in STAR Ohio.
+Concentration of Credit Risk- The Authority's investment policy is to be diversified in its holding of investments by avoiding concentrations of specific users.
+During the year, the Authority's investments were in STAR Ohio.
 These investments were secured within pledged collateral held and in the name of the pledging institution, in which the investments are held.

-Interest revenue during fiscal year 2007 amounted to \$41,477.
+Interest revenue during fiscal year 2008 amounted to \$25,885.